 Some nursing home residents may be fitted with medical devices that help them to breathe normally.
 If these devices, such as breathing tubes, become clogged or are otherwise unattended to by the medical staff, the resident may experience respiratory distress and choke.

 In some of the most severe situations, it may be suspected that an employee of the nursing home or assisted living facility purposely choked a resident, either manually or attempted to suffocate them in another manner.
 These cases not only warrant a lawsuit for injuries or wrongful death, but criminal charges need to be filed against the perpetrator.

-We at Klein & Carney Co., L.P.A. can aggressively pursue compensation for the civil damages, while applying pressure to the prosecutor’s office in order to see that criminal action is taken as well.
+We at Klein & Carney Co., LLC, can aggressively pursue compensation for the civil damages, while applying pressure to the prosecutor’s office in order to see that criminal action is taken as well.

 We Can Help Determine If Legal Action Makes Sense

 Get in touch with our firm now to discuss any choking or other nursing home abuse and neglect issues.
 Contact us online or call 216-502-3947.
 Our attorneys are available for a free telephone consultation 24 hours a day, seven days a week.
 We represent clients throughout northeastern Ohio.